ivarref/double-trouble/README.md

 When you are using `dt/transact`, `:dt/sac` will take precedence over `:dt/cas`.

-`:dt/sac` handles attributes the combination where attributes are references and values are keywords.
+`:dt/sac` handles the combination where attributes are references and values are keywords.

 ## Incrementing an attribute's value